charlesfranciscodev/code-quiz-server/routes/README.md

   }
 }
 ```
-`401 Unauthorized` You must be logged in to view this content.
+`401 Unauthorized` You must be logged in to access this content.

 ---